-I been known to wear many hats, from writing about personal finance, index investing, wealth management, financial independence and commentating on all the affairs surrounding me with regards to money.
+I have been known to wear many hats, from writing about personal finance, index investing, wealth management, financial independence and commentating on all the affairs surrounding me with regards to money.

-I tend to keep it simple by calling it active individual stock investing.
-I invest in individual stock.
+I tend to keep it simple by calling it Active-management of an individually-managed portfolio.
+I invest in an individual stock.
 I spend enough time on it.
-So hence the name.
+So this is probably the most appropriate name.

-Learn about Active Stock Investing through Investment Quadrant 3.0
+Learn about Active Stock Investing through Investment Quadrant 2022

 This post contains affiliate links.